Psychology in Maryland

 Online Doctorate Programs in Psychology

 The organization responsible for psychologist licensing, Maryland's Board of Examiners of Psychologists is part of the state board of health.
-Like most states, Maryland requires a doctorate from an accredited program, a passing score on the Examination for Professional Practice in Psychology (EPPP), a passing score on a Maryland jurisprudence examination, and a clean criminal background check.
-Effective April 1, 2022, all new and renewing licensees must complete an approved implicit bias training program.
+Like those in many other states, the Maryland psychology board requires a doctorate from an accredited program, a passing score on the Examination for Professional Practice in Psychology (EPPP), a passing score on a Maryland jurisprudence examination, and a clean criminal background check.
+All new and renewing licensees must complete an approved implicit bias training program.
 (This is a one-time licensing requirement.)

 Applicants who graduated from a practice-oriented program must have a minimum 3,250 hours of supervised professional experience (SPE), including 1,750 hours of an internship.
 At least 2,438 of these hours must be under the supervision of a qualified psychologist.
 If you graduated from a program other than a practice-oriented program, you need at least two years of SPE and t 3,250 hours of professional experience in psychology research, assessment, or related fields, under the supervision of a qualified psychologist.

-For psychologists from other states in good standing seeking psychologist licensing in the state, Maryland offers limited reciprocity.
+For psychologists from other states in good standing seeking a Maryland psychology license, Maryland offers limited reciprocity.
 These applicants can receive a temporary license while waiting to take the Maryland jurisprudence examination.

 License Requirements